Galois cohomology of certain field extensions and the divisible case of Milnor-Kato conjecture

 Let $F$ be a field and $m\ge2$ be an integer not divisible by the characteristic of~$F$.
 Consider the absolute Galois group $G_F=\Gal(\oF/F)$, where $\oF$~denotes the (separable) algebraic closure of~$F$.
 The famous \emph{Milnor--Kato conjecture}~\cite{Mil, Kato} claims that the natural homomorphism of graded rings

-from the Milnor K-theory of the field~$F$ modulo~$m$ to the Galois cohomology of~$F$ with cyclotomic coefficients is an isomorphism (here, as usually, $\mu_m$ denotes the group of $m$\+roots of unity in~$\oF$).
+from the Milnor K\+theory of the field~$F$ modulo~$m$ to the Galois cohomology of~$F$ with cyclotomic coefficients is an isomorphism (here, as usually, $\mu_m$ denotes the group of $m$\+roots of unity in~$\oF$).
 One can see that it suffices to verify this conjecture in the case when $m$~is a prime number.

-Several years ago V.~Voevodsky outlined his approach to the Milnor--Kato conjecture in the preprint~\cite{Voev}.
-The first step of his argument dealt with a prime number~$\l$, a field $F$ having no finite extensions of degree prime to~$\l$, and an integer $n\ge1$ such that the group $\KM_{n+1}(F)$ is $\l$\+divisible.
+V.~Voevodsky~\cite{Voev} proved this conjecture for $m$ equal to a power of~$2$.
+In his paper he also outlined a general approach to the Milnor-Kato conjecture for arbitrary~$m$.
+The first step of his argument~\cite[Sections~5\+-6]{Voev} dealt with a prime number~$\l$, a field $F$ having no finite extensions of degree prime to~$\l$, and an integer $n\ge1$ such that the group $\KM_{n+1}(F)$ is $\l$\+divisible.
 Assuming that the conjecture holds in degree less or equal to~$n$ for $m=\l$ and any field containing~$F$, Voevodsky was proving that $H^{n+1}(G_F,\.\Z/\l)=0$.
 The main goal of this paper is to give a simplified elementary version of Voevodsky's proof of this step.
 In particular, we do not need to consider fields transcendental over~$F$ and we make no use of motivic cohomology at all.
 Our main result is formulated as follows.

 \begin{theorem} \.Let $\l$ be a prime number, $n\ge1$ be an integer, and $F$~be a field of characteristic not equal to~$\l$, having no finite extensions of degree prime to~$\l$.
 Suppose that the homomorphism $\KM_n(L)/\l\KM_n(L) \rarrow H^n(G_L,\.\Z/\l)$ is an isomorphism for any finite extension~$L$ of the field~$F$.
 Furthermore, assume that $\KM_{n+1}(F)=\l\KM_{n+1}(F)$.
 Then one has $H^{n+1}(G_F,\.\Z/\l)=\nobreak 0$. \end{theorem}